 Bearing in mind that the ultimate goal is to do business with the supplier, there is value in suggesting approaches for addressing the issues, particularly those with the highest severity.

-The purpose of the negotiating strategy is to determine how a clause might be changed, or what other actions might contribute, to removal or reduction of each associated issue, such as:
+The purpose of contract negotiation best practices is to determine how a clause might be changed, or what other actions might contribute, to removal or reduction of each associated issue, such as:

 - The preferred clause setting

 - An acceptable clause setting